BNasmith/PTForsyth/PTFWorkofChrist.md

 deep attention.
 A great many people say
 Christianity wrecks chiefly on the idea of ob- jective atonement.
-How cheap the objection is in many cases, how easy and common it is !
+How cheap the objection is in many cases, how easy and common it is!
 If you find somebody who is making it his mission in life to pull to pieces the venerable theology of the Catholic Church, and show how poor a thing